zDevelopers/zdevelopers.github.io/content/imageonmap/faq/index.md

 ## I'm using Minehut and ImageOnMap doesn't work.

-Minehut, a Minecraft server hosting plateform, disabled for security reasons a component called _JavaScript Engine_ around April 2nd, 2021.
-The translation system powering ImageOnMap use this engine to handle plurals, and with the engine unavailable, ImageOnMap was unable to run.

-Actually, all QuartzLib-based plugins are affected.
+Minehut, a Minecraft server hosting plateform, made some updates around April 2nd, 2021 breaking pluralization on ImageOnMap translation system.
+As a consequence, ImageOnMap was unable to run.
+Actually, all QuartzLib-based plugins are affected, as they share the same translation components.

 For ImageOnMap, Minehut disabled our translations system as a hotfix.
-We intend to fix this for everyone in an upcoming version (either 4.1 or 4.1.1).
+We intend to fix this for everyone in an upcoming version (either 4.1 or 4.1.1), with degraded pluralization handling if the standard pluralization tools cannot be used.

 ## I'm using Minehut and ImageOnMap miss some features.